amjadkfp/wazuh-snort-soc-lab/docs/Phase6_n8n_SOAR_Orchestration.md

 <summary><b>📋 Multi-line curl commands corrupted by VM console paste handling</b></summary>
 <br>

-> Multiple attempts to paste a multi-line `curl` command (using `\` line continuations) directly into the VirtualBox console terminal resulted in corrupted commands — dropped characters (notably the `5678` port number and `/` path separator vanished from pasted URLs on two separate occasions), producing confusing "bad/illegal URL format" and "nested brace" errors that did not reflect any actual mistake in the command as written.
-Resolved by writing the command into a file via `nano` (which handled the same paste content correctly) and executing it as a script (`bash test_webhook.sh`) rather than pasting directly at the shell prompt. **Lesson:** when a command that looks syntactically correct produces bizarre parser errors, verify the *actual* received input (`cat` the file) before assuming a logic error — the terminal's paste path itself was the fault, not the command.
+> Multiple attempts to paste a multi-line `curl` command (using `\` line continuations) directly into the VirtualBox console terminal resulted in corrupted commands — dropped characters (notably the `5678` port number, `/` path separators, and spaces between arguments vanished from pasted content on several separate occasions), producing confusing "bad/illegal URL format," "nested brace," and "bad configuration option" errors that did not reflect any actual mistake in the command as written.
+Resolved by writing commands into a file via `nano` and executing as a script (`bash script.sh`) rather than pasting/typing directly at the shell prompt. **Lesson:** when a command that looks syntactically correct produces bizarre parser errors, verify the *actual* received input (`cat` the file) before assuming a logic error — the terminal's input-handling path itself was repeatedly the fault, not the command's logic.
+This became a recurring, load-bearing lesson throughout Phase 6, not a one-off.

 </details>